ZorrillosDev/WEISP/README.md

 See the current listing of in-progress SCPs [here](https://github.com/ZorrillosDev/WEWIP/pulls)

-Process Status: experimental
+Process Status: **EXPERIMENTAL**

 This process is itself in flux and may change or end at some point.

-eg.

 ## SCP-001: SCP Categories and Nomenclature